mposolda/many-portal-containers/SHARED-DS-SETUP.md

 Normally you need to setup 2 datasources (IDM and JCR) for each portal container.
 So if you have 10 portal containers, you need to add 20 datasources into standalone.xml .
-Bad thing is that you also can't share same database if you want data for each portal container isolated from each other.
+Bad thing is that you also can't share same database if you want data for each portal container isolated from each other, so you need 10 databases (You can share IDM and JCR for one portal container into same DB, but you can't share JCR DB between portal containers).

 Here are the steps to setup portal to use just 2 shared datasources (both can run on one DB) for all portal containers.